ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     ![Post Process Effects](../img/VFXtutorial/ppe_advBloom1_properties.png "Getting weird changing values."){: .center loading="lazy" }

-    Wiggle all those settings around to see what happens!
+    Wiggle all those settings around to see what happens.
 Trying yourself can be the best way to understand what is happening.

 3. I'll first show you the settings I chose, and then explain a bit about them.
 I chose these properties: